 All my necessary belonging were fitted into one backpack at the time.

-Keeping it simple can give a lot of peace to the mind.
+Keeping it basic can give a lot of peace to the mind.

 The longer I was living abroad, away from my former home, more I started to realize that the meaning of ‘home’ is not a place for me, but merely a feeling.